 1969 – Development of a front-end system to submit compute jobs to the CDC 6500 supercomputer using an IBM 7094 takes place.
 This job submission facility is called PROCSY – the Purdue Remote On-line Console System.
 A 7094 is used as a front-end for terminal access to the systems, and later replaced by Modcomp computers.

-1969 - Dr Duane Pyle leaves Purdue for the University of Houston after serving as assistant director of the Computing Center from 1961 to 1962, and assistant head of the Computer Science department from 1965 to 1969.
-Dr. Pyle made significant contributions to early computing and documented in the book Breaking Ground in Computer Science.
+1969 - Dr Duane Pyle leaves Purdue for the University of Houston after serving as assistant director of the Computing Center from 1961 to 1962, and as assistant head of the Computer Science department from 1965 to 1969.
+Dr. Pyle made significant contributions to early computing and those are documented in the book Breaking Ground in Computer Science.

 1970 - A statistical consulting office is formed with funding provided by PUCC to assist students with statistical design and analysis using both BMD and SPSS.
 The office is led by Dr. George McCabe, professor in the Department of Statistics.
 Once of the first consultant was Mary Ann Ross, a PUCC employee and grad student.